ethyca/fides/docs/fides/docs/language/resources/data_subject.md

 # Data Subject

-**Demo manifest file:** _None_

 A Data Subject is a label that describes a segment of  individuals whose data you store.
 Data Subject labels are typically fairly broad -- "Citizen", "Visitor", "Passenger", and so on -- although you can be as specific as your system needs: "Fans in Section K", for example.
 The Data Subject resource isn't designed to identify specific individuals.

 Data Subjects are added to Policy resources through the Policy's `data_subjects` property.
 They aren't used by any other resource types.

-Currently, Data Subjects aren't hierarchical: A Data Subject can't contain other Data Subjects.
+Data Subjects aren't hierarchical: A Data Subject can't contain other Data Subjects.

 ## Object Structure